FoundationDB/fdb-kubernetes-operator/docs/manual/backup.md

 **Warning**: Support for backups in the operator is still in development, and there are some missing features.

+## Backup Types

+The operator supports three backup types, controlled by the `backupType` field in the backup spec:

+### Migration Notes

+**Warning**: Migration between backup types is not currently supported/tested.
+Do not change the `backupType` field on an existing backup resource.
+If you need to switch types:

+1. Stop and clean up the existing backup
+2. Delete the `FoundationDBBackup` resource
+3. Create a new `FoundationDBBackup` resource with the desired type

+### Standard Backup Agent (Default)

+The default backup type (`backup_agent`) uses the [file backup system](https://github.com/apple/foundationdb/blob/main/design/backup.md) with backup agents managed by the operator.
+The operator handles all aspects of the backup lifecycle including starting, stopping, pausing, and reconfiguring backups.

+### Partitioned Log Backup

+The partitioned log backup type (`partitioned_log`) uses the [partitioned log backup system](https://github.com/apple/foundationdb/blob/main/design/backup_v2_partitioned_logs.md).
+With this type the operator will manage backup agents for the key-range backups (snapshots) and the cluster must create backup workers for mutation backups.
+Migration between backup types is currently not supported.

+### Unmanaged Backup

+The unmanaged backup type (`unmanaged`) provides a hybrid approach where:
+- **The operator manages**: Backup agent pod deployment.
+- **You manually manage**: All backup operations (start, stop, pause, modify) using `fdbbackup` commands

+This is useful when you want Kubernetes-managed infrastructure but need manual control over backup operations, or when integrating with external backup management tooling.

 ## Backup Modes

 The operator supports two backup modes, controlled by the `backupMode` field in the backup spec: